aidd-msca/Vitro-BERT/README.md

 2. Fine-tuning data: Preclinical and Clinical data with binary labels

 ### filtering
-This step is performed to remove all molecules with length > 128
+This step is performed to
+ remove all molecules with length > 128 remove metals and salt split

 ### Data Format
 The input data should be in pickle (.pkl) format with the following structure: